Cisco IOS Mode Explained with Examples

 Cisco IOS modes navigation

-The following table lists commands that are used to navigate the different modes of the IOS.
+The following table lists commands to navigate the different IOS modes.

 Mode Prompt Command to enter Command to exit

 User EXEC Router > Default mode after booting.
-Login with the password, if configured.
+Log in with the configured password.
 Use the exit command

 Global Configuration Router(config)# Use the 'configure terminal' command from the privileged exec mode Use the exit command

-Interface Configuration Router(config-if)# Use the 'interface type number' command from the global configuration mode Use the exit command to return in global configuration mode
+Interface Configuration Router(config-if)# Use the 'interface type number' command from the global configuration mode Use the exit command to return Global configuration mode

 Setup Parameter[Parameter value]: After booting, the IOS automatically starts this mode, if it does not detect the running configuration.
 Press CTRL+C to abort.
 Type Yes to save the configuration, or No to exit without saving when asked at the end of the setup program.

-ROMMON ROMMON> Starts automatically if functional IOS is missing.
-To start manually, Press the CTRL + C key during the first 60 seconds of the booting process Use the exit command.
+ROMMON ROMMON> Starts automatically if a functional IOS is missing.
+To start manually, press CTRL+C during the first 60 seconds of the booting process.
+Use the exit command.

 ComputerNetworkingNotes CCNA Study Guide Cisco IOS Mode Explained with Examples